 - Repeat three to five times each side.

 Start Position and Action

-- Safely activates and strengthens the oblique abdominals without the "six pack" muscle (Rectus abdominis)
+- Strengthens the abdominals without the "six pack" muscle (Rectus abdominis)

 - The abdominals are worked at their natural length, not at the length they have in the

 "foetal position" of the Trunk-Curl Sit-Up.

 There is only one safety watch point for the "PAC", and that is to do with

 - Cradle your head and neck gently, and keep the back of your neck long.